 Export Refunds Management

-The refund certificate system for Non Annex I goods entered into force from 1 March 2000.
-From that date the granting of export refunds on Non Annex I goods became conditional, other than in the case of small exporters, on the production of a valid covering refund certificate.
+The refund certificate system for Non Annex I goods entered into force on 1 March 2000.
+From that date the granting of export refunds on Non Annex I goods became conditional, other than in the case of small exporters, on the production of a valid refund certificate.
 The aim of the refund certificate system is to ensure that the EU complies with its obligations under international agreements to limit the payment of export refunds in respect of Non Annex I goods.

-The refund certificate system enables exporters of Non Annex I goods to know in advance if their exports are eligible for a refund compatible with the Community's commitments, or where this can no longer be the case to be informed thereof sufficiently in advance.
-The issue of a refund certificate makes it possible to monitor refund applications and to guarantee that refunds can be paid to certificate holders up to the amount stated on the certificate, provided that the certificate holder complies with the other conditions for refunds laid down in the Community rules.
+The refund certificate system enables exporters of Non Annex I goods to know in advance if their exports are eligible for a refund compatible with the EU's commitments, or where this can no longer be the case to be informed thereof sufficiently in advance.
+The issue of a refund certificate makes it possible to monitor refund applications and to guarantee that refunds can be paid to certificate holders up to the amount stated on the certificate, provided that the certificate holder complies with the other conditions for refunds laid down in the EU rules.
 The issue of a refund certificate obliges the holder to apply for refunds to the amount for which the refund certificate has been issued on goods exported during the validity period of the refund certificate.
-To ensure compliance with this obligation applicants for refund certificates are required to lodge a security equal to 10% of the amount applied for.
+To ensure compliance with this obligation, applicants for refund certificates are required to lodge a security equal to 10% of the amount applied for.

 Refund certificates issued for a single budget period may be applied for separately in six tranches.
 Applications for certificates may be submitted at the latest on:

 - (a) 7 September for certificates for use from 1 October;

 - (b) 7 November for certificates for use from 1 December;